justinetabin99/basic-ios-exam/README.md

 * Use this [GET /users](https://api.github.com/users) endpoint.
 * The API can be accessed without auth however, it requires error handling of [rate limit](https://developer.github.com/v3/#rate-limiting).
 Display the error message informing "Rate limit exceeded".
 * The app can be used in both portrait and landscape.
+* Maintains stateless UI on scrolling or orientation change behaviour (e.g no re-downloading of images or non-smooth behaviour).

 # Minimum Screen Specification
 ![](resources/example-screenshot.png)